Educational Goals

 Our Family Medicine Residency Program seeks to train astute clinicians who understand the impact of psychosocial factors on patients and their diseases.
-The delivery of personal, continuing, and comprehensive health care to patients of all ages requires that family physicians maintain their compassion for patients and their motivation to pursue their career goals.
+The delivery of personal, continuing, and comprehensive health care to patients of all ages and experiences requires that family physicians maintain their compassion, and their motivation to pursue their career goals.

 Curriculum Overview